Brqdley/Brqdley.github.io/README.md

 <iframe src="assets/uni.html" width=800 height=600 frameBorder=0></iframe>

-As you can see, outages per year steadily decreases from 2011 to
+This plot shows the amount of outages per year from 2000 to 2016.
+As you can see, outages per year steadily increases from 2000 to 2011, then decreases from 2011 to 2016.
+There is a peak at 2011.
+This could be due to the 2011 Southwest blackout which effected more than 2.7m customers.

+<iframe src="assets/bi.html" width=800 height=600 frameBorder=0></iframe>
+This plot shows the amount of outages with warm/normal/cold climates in different cause categories.
+One interesting trend is that for fuel supply emergenices, it is rarely in warm weather.
+One could infer that fuel supply is harder to recieve in colder climates, due to pipe issues or transporting issues, which is why the chart displays this.